 2) Feedback boxes: You’re more likely to receive consistent feedback when it’s easy for customers to provide it.
 This could be a standing feedback form in the footer of your website, or as a section of the user’s Account page.

 3) Focus groups: Enlisting specific customers to provide feedback is a more intensive approach, but gives you a chance to dig deeper.
 This can be done with one person, or multiple people at a time, but make sure you provide an incentive for volunteering their time.

 It’s important to remember that when it comes to asking customers for their opinion, the quality of your answers is largely dependant on the quality of your questions.

-According to the Bond Loyalty Report from 2018, the top driver of loyalty program satisfaction is that the program “meets needs”.
+According to the Bond Loyalty Report, the top driver of loyalty program satisfaction is that the program “meets needs”.
 Therefore, the best data you can get is relevant to what needs customers have that you can help address.
 By understanding their pain points, you can deliver the best solution, instead of offering rewards or opportunities that aren’t more than a nice-to-have.

 From there, you can properly address the need with what is most suitable for your company to be offering.

 Establish your audience: Create buyer personas

 In our recent post, we talked about how you should leverage your loyalty program’s data to create buyer personas.
 These are fictional representations of your ideal customers that help you align your marketing efforts to best meet their needs, and attract more users like them.

 Creating a buyer persona means establishing the characteristics, demographics, knowledge levels, buying patterns, and pain points of a customer who is most likely to exhibit loyal behavior towards your brand.